Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 $ zypper in umoci skopeo

-4. Build the image with KIWI NG:
+4. Build an image with KIWI NG:

 $ sudo kiwi-ng system build \